-- Slack or Teams – Both Slack and Microsoft Teams offer quick and effective instant messaging for your team (including the all-important .GIF integrations).
+- Slack or Teams – Both Slack and Microsoft Teams offer quick and effective instant communication channels for your team (including the all-important .GIF integrations).

 2. Meet with Employees Regularly

-Meeting with your team regularly helps improve communication and collaboration.
+Another communication method that works is meeting with your team regularly, this helps improve communication and collaboration.
 For teams with remote employees, a video conference call is a perfect solution for everyone to be able to meet face to face.
 Unlike audio calls, video conference calls let you actually see facial expressions and body language so everyone is able to fully understand how something is being communicated.
 You can also record your meeting for team members who were not able to attend the conference call to review later.

 3. Recognize Achievements